 The needs are great, but because of YOUR help, His Kids, Too! is making a difference child by child, orphanage by orphanage.
 Most of the orphanage directors we spoke with are loving, caring individuals who expressed needs for simple items for the children: socks, shoes, balls, and similar things.
 We hope that by looking at the photos in our Photo Gallery you can share in some of the joy that comes when you meet sincere needs.

-The average orphan pension is 2200 – 2400 gh monthly (this is for 8 and older), and the average working class person is making 1500-1800gh monthly.(presently, the exchange is 8.20gh to the $1.00 U.S.) And average working class are taxed approx. a total of 20% of that salary.
-Something is very wrong here…there is no incentive for the orphan to WORK, as they make more sitting in a technical school collecting gov. funds.
+The average orphan pension is 1000 – 2500*gh monthly (this is for 8 and older), and the average working class person is making 2800-5500gh monthly.(presently, the exchange is 24.70gh to the $1.00 U.S.) And average working class are taxed approx. a total of 20% of that salary.
+Government funding has been dramatically cut due to the war in Ukraine.
 We NEED more teaching to those orphans HOW to manage those monies…this is an interesting thought for all those supporting the ‘poor aging out orphan.’
+One must be very careful to help where and how help is needed and that there is accountability for that help.
 We offer our foster care home to some aging out orphans, that will abide by the rules of the house.
 Some are not able to do this.
 To live in the house one must agree to the rules, and stay in school.
 Children are taught life skills in the home, and are prepared to one day live on their own.

 Once an orphan reaches 9th forum (9th grade), they have the option to graduate and go on the trade school, where they will live in somewhat condemned conditions for 2 years to learn a ‘trade’, usually something like welding, crane operator, miner, cook, seamstress, hairdresser; where upon they graduate in 2 years and are basically done.
 While in the trade school they will receive approx. 850gh (about 110.U.S.) housing, free education, and 2 meals a day.
 Many orphans take this option, as they want OUT of the internot, but what they don’t understand is that this totally limits their future earning potential.
 Option #2, What we are TRYING desperately to encourage them to do is to STAY in school for the 10th and 11th forum, graduate so that they can then go to Technical school, or even the university, where they will receive the free education, lodging, 2 meals, and 2000 – 2400 (we know of some receiving this much) gh (approx. $245.
 U.S.), and a much higher earning potential due to better choices of study.
 What we (my friend and I and a few others doing work with older orphans) need are people to sponsor these kids.
 Even with the gov. help, it would be nice to have someone send them a birthday gift, or funds to improve their living conditions, new sheets, really just anything, with supervision.
 Remembering that only a fraction are adopted, please help us, help the ones left behind.
 Sometimes, it is easier to ‘adopt’ them from afar, and sponsor them to stay and live in their native country with Christian foster parents.